asiloisad/pulsar-claude-chat/README.md

 To install `claude-chat` search for [claude-chat](https://web.pulsar-edit.dev/packages/claude-chat) in the Install pane of the Pulsar settings or run `ppm install claude-chat`.
 Alternatively, you can run `ppm install asiloisad/pulsar-claude-chat` to install a package directly from the GitHub repository.

+## Chat History

+Chat sessions are stored in `~/.pulsar/claude-chat-sessions/` directory.
+Each session is saved as a JSON file containing messages, timestamps, project paths, and token usage.

 ## Service API

 The package provides a `claude-chat` service that other packages can consume: